Tyrsenian languages: Northeast Caucasian languages

 A number of mainly Soviet or post-Soviet linguists, including Sergei Starostin, suggested a link between the Tyrrhenian languages and the Northeast Caucasian languages in an Alarodian language family, based on claimed sound correspondences between Etruscan, Hurrian, and Northeast Caucasian languages, numerals, grammatical structures and phonologies.
 Most linguists, however, either doubt that the language families are related, or believe that the evidence is far from conclusive.

 Extinction

-The language group seems to have died out around the 3rd century BC in the Aegean (by assimilation of the speakers to Greek), and as regards Etruscan around the 1st century AD in Italy (by assimilation to Latin).
-The latest Rhaetic inscriptions are dated to the 1st century BC.
+The language group seems to have died out in Lemnos around the 6th century BC (by assimilation of the speakers to Greek), and as regards Etruscan around the 1st century AD in Italy (by assimilation to Latin).
+The latest Raetic inscriptions are dated to the 1st century BC (by assimilation to Latin).